Use the following libraries and common code resources compiled here to help you write flows.

 Flow Helpers

-The App Xchange flow engine uses the following helper code snippets, created specifically to help you access data when writing flows.
+The App Xchange flow engine uses the following helper code snippets to help you access data when writing flows.
 Helpers are organized by the namespaces they access:

 workspace